hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Changelog

-Version 0.8: 28 May 2021
-Added updated information about Northern Ireland functionality now live in production environment.
+**Version 0.9: 15 June 2021 -**
+v2 updated to include 917 XSD file info and XML Negative Acknowledgement (IE917) and rephrased descriptions.
+Also added link to 917 XSD and added the XSD to the zip file of all XSDs. v1 originally published version

 <details>
 <summary>Previous changes</summary>

+**Version 0.8: 28 May 2021 -**
+Added updated information about Northern Ireland functionality now live in production environment.

-Version 0.7: 18 May 2021
+**Version 0.7: 18 May 2021 -**
 Minor content update.

-Version 0.6: 22 April 2021 Added updated information about new CTC Trader Test Pack, testing can now be done for NI plus NI live functionality planned for late May 2021.
+**Version 0.6: 22 April 2021 -**
+Added updated information about new CTC Trader Test Pack, testing can now be done for NI plus NI live functionality planned for late May 2021.

-Version 0.5: 13th April 2021
+**Version 0.5: 13th April 2021 -**
 Added revised bullet point information about CTC Traders API go live plus NI functionality planned to go live around April 2021.

-Version 0.4: 10 February 2021
+**Version 0.4: 10 February 2021 -**
 Added release date for the GB version of the API.

-Version 0.3 11 September 2020
+**Version 0.3 11 September 2020 -**
 Added more XSD files and added to list of supported IE messages.

-Version 0.2: 6 August 2020
+**Version 0.2: 6 August 2020 -**
 Added further detail in reference to the XSD files.

-Version 0.1: 15 July 2020
+**Version 0.1: 15 July 2020 -**
 First release.
 </details>